sara-sabr/ITStrategy/presentations/en/jekyll.md

 On Windows, there may be some issues with the incremental build when running Docker

-Using `--force_polling` at the end of the Docker command should normally fix the issue.
+Using the `--force_polling` switch at the end of the Docker command should normally fix the issue.

 ([Reference](https://github.com/jekyll/jekyll/issues/2926#issuecomment-55558142))